-Here’s how it happens; a criminal uses your social security number (SSN) to file your tax returns before you, and walk away with your refund check.
+Here’s how it happens.
+The criminal uses your social security number (SSN) to file your tax returns before you.
+Then he walks away with your refund check.

-Most taxpayers do not notice this and later realize while filing their tax returns due to tax filing reject by the IRS system.
+Most taxpayers do not notice this.
+But they later realize that filing their tax returns due to tax filing get rejected by the IRS system.

 Now, you may be wondering why someone would’ve got a zest to steal your information to file tax on your behalf -well, it’s of much profitability to the perpetrator.
-They manipulate your SSN information for personal gain, and you suffer all the cost of the crime.
+They manipulate your SSN information for personal gain.
 He can make crazy figures by filing multiple taxes.